Saboten758/senz/README.md

 # SENZ: A realtime sensor data logging tool
-This is a react Native Project that aims to visualize the realtime sensor data from android and logs it a .csv file format that can be shared with others :>
+This is a react Native Project that aims to visualize the realtime sensor data from android and logs it a .csv file format that can be shared with others.

 ## Table of Contents